 Visiting a new church can be intimidating.
-Therefore, when you are our guest, you will never be asked to stand up and introduce yourself or do any other activity that makes you feel uncomfortable.
-We want you to feel welcome and know what to expect when you visit us on a Sunday morning.
-Here are some questions you might have before attending a service.
+Therefore, when you visit, you’ll never be asked to stand up and introduce yourself or do any other activity that makes you feel uncomfortable.
+Here’s what you can expect if you visit us on a Sunday morning:

 Will I Feel Comfortable?

 COSL is a very accepting community.
 You’ll meet people from a wide variety of backgrounds who are warm and welcoming.

 Come just as you are!
 You’ll see people in jeans and t-shirts, dresses, coats and ties, and everything in between.
 We believe that God cares more about what’s in your heart than what you look like.

 Where Do I Park?